gustavNdamukong/library-inventory-golang/README.md

-# A library book inventrory management API build in Golang and Gin
+# A library book inventrory management API built in Golang and Gin

-## Meant to demonstrate the use of the Gin frameword
+## Meant to demonstrate the use of the Gin framework

 * Features
     * View all books